damianwajer/wordpress-git-svn-release/README.md

 2. Preferably create a project on github and push your project there.
 4. Run deploy.sh like so:

--n Plugin name What's the name of your plugin?
+* -n Plugin name What's the name of your plugin?
--s SVN remote Where's your SVN repository?
+* -s SVN remote Where's your SVN repository?
--m SVN message [optional] A message for the subversion commit (default:
+* -m SVN message [optional] A message for the subversion commit (default:
 	Updating with version %s)
--u SVN username [optional] Subversion remote username -p SVN password [optional] Subversion remote password -g Git remote Where's your git repository?
+* -u SVN username [optional] Subversion remote username
+* -p SVN password [optional] Subversion remote password
+* -g Git remote Where's your git repository?
--c Git commit [optional] If you want to commit a specified commit
+* -c Git commit [optional] If you want to commit a specified commit

+`./deploy.sh -n my-awesome-plugin -s http://plugins.svn.wordpress.org/my-awesome-plugin -g git@github.com:pluginauthor/my-awesome-plugin.git`

-WARNING: this deployment script does everything.
+**WARNING**: this deployment script does everything.
 Once it's run your plugin will be updated on wordpress and pushed out to all your users.
 So make sure your code is ready and tested and that you have increase the version numbers in your files :)